Disinfection of medical devices all you need to know

 The wavelength of UV radiation used for disinfection ranges from 210 nm to 328 nm, while its maximum bactericidal effect occurs at 240 nm – 280 nm which makes the mercury vapour lamps emit maximum microbicidal activity.
 Usage of UV radiation in the healthcare environment (operating and isolation rooms, biologic safety cabinets) is limited to destruction of airborne organisms or inactivation of microorganisms on the surfaces.

 As a Class 1 medical device, the EpiShuttle has passed rigorous testing including most commonly used chemical disinfectant in the healthcare environment.
-The disinfection chemicals that are known to be compatible with materials comprising the EpiShuttle’s structure are peracetic acid, hydrogen peroxide and alcohol.
+The disinfection chemicals that are known to be compatible with materials comprising the EpiShuttle’s structure are peracetic acid, hydrogen peroxide, alcohol, and ozone.

 In addition, appropriate PPE is always necessary when handling contaminated parts to avoid contagion or inhalation of hazardous vapours.
 It is highlighted in every guideline for cleaning and disinfection of medical devices, including CDC and WHO guidelines.

 Have any questions?

 DISCLAIMER: The medical device information is provided for general informational and educational purposes only and is not a substitute for professional advice.
 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 The use or reliance of any information contained on the site is solely at your own risk.
 The EpiShuttle does not protect against all types of CBRN occurrences.
 Accordingly please consult with medical professionals before usage.